upenn-embedded/final-project-s25-cat/README.md

 We have chosen an analog infrarred sensor, since it is more precise than the ultrasonic sensor and it has a longer range than digital infrarred sensors.
 It will be placed at floor level, facing forward, to detect the "trash" that the vehicle should collect.

+Buck converter

+We have chosen a buck converter to 5 V because the raspberry pi and the

 Raspberry Pi

 The raspberry pi will be used for image processing.
 We will be using this board instead of the ATMega because image processing is very computationally intensive, and we believe that using the ATMega would greatly limit the real-time